FabricMC/community/CODE_OF_CONDUCT.md

 * Trolling, insulting/derogatory comments, and personal or political attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
 * Discussing topics that are overly polarizing, sensitive, or incite arguments.
-This includes the discussion of polarizing political views, violence, suicide, and rape.
+This includes the discussion of polarizing political views, violence, suicide, and rape
 * Other conduct which could reasonably be considered inappropriate

 # Our goal